-I’ll start with Kieron whose negative self-talk about his literacy skills has reduced significantly and his ability to not only recognize persuasive techniques, but discuss them at length, had me (and him!) bursting with pride.
-Now, before I continue, I must tell you that all pupils were delighted to give their permission to be included in my reflections.
-This includes Megan and Martha, whose speaking and listening skills shone on BBC Radio Cymru whilst discussing their views on Brexit.
-Jenny and Daisy eloquently interviewed the First Minster on lowering the voting age for BBC Wales today.
-Whilst MAT girls received the opportunity to hear from their MEP Jill Evans in preparation for an assembly about the effect the Greenham Peace project had on empowering women in Wales.
-Alanya and Lily-Mae described both annual trips to the Hay festival as “the best days of their lives” following chats with some of their favourite authors.
-And, as part of the Sutton Trust Summer School scheme, Mathew, Emily and Isobel will be heading to Kings College London, Bath and Bristol in a few weeks.
+I’ll start with one pupil whose negative self-talk about his literacy skills have reduced significantly and his ability to not only recognize persuasive techniques but discuss them at length, had me (and him!) bursting with pride Girls in year 8 demonstrated excellent speaking and listening skills on BBC Radio Cymru whilst discussing their views on Brexit.
+Pupils in year 10 eloquently interviewed the First Minister on lowering the voting age for BBC Wales today.
+Meanwhile, MAT girls received the opportunity to hear from their MEP Jill Evans in preparation for an oral history project about the effect the Greenham Peace project had on empowering women in Wales.
+Furthermore, some of my Key Stage 3 pupils described both annual trips to the Hay festival as “the best days of their lives” following chats with some of their favourite authors.

 The Innovation Series mentors and financially supports projects that seek to solve a problem identified in education.
 The scheme gave me support to lead a project, which gave pupils the opportunity to create a wonderful magazine as part of an intervention to address poor literacy skills.
-Furthermore, the Masters programme helped me evaluate the projects' impact and helped me further understand ways in which we can tackle educational inequality here.
+Furthermore, studying towards a Masters has helped me evaluate the projects' impact and helped me further understand ways in which we can tackle educational inequality here.

 Looking back at my time at SI over two years ago now, I can remember feeling overwhelmed by not only the many new acronyms but also the huge challenge of ending educational inequality.
 There are days where I still feel like this but my placement school and the Teach First network has continued to provide me with more resilience and fight than I ever thought possible.

-To summarise, the Teach First experience so far has been full of plot twists and page-turners and I can't wait to see what happens next.
+To summarize, the Teach First experience so far has been full of plot twists and page-turners and I can't wait to see what happens next.